-Let’s get to the bottom of employee engagement — what it means, where the concept began and how increased engagement levels can impact business performance
+Let’s get to the bottom of employee engagement — what it means, where the concept began and how increased engagement levels can impact business performance.

 To understand how we can improve levels of employee engagement, we will look at the definition of employee engagement, the drivers of engagement and how elevated levels of engagement improve business outcomes.

-What is Employee Engagement?
+What is employee engagement?

 To understand the concept further, read about why employee engagement is important

-Though it might feel like employee engagement is a relatively new concept, it was first coined back in a 1990 paper titled Psychological Conditions of Personal Engagement and Disengagement at Work by Professor William Kahn of Boston University.
+Though it might feel like employee engagement is a relatively new concept, it was first coined in a 1990 paper titled Psychological Conditions of Personal Engagement and Disengagement at Work by Professor William Kahn of Boston University.
 In a 2015 interview with Workforce, Kahn described how he ended up using this particular phraseology:

-“I used ‘engagement’ and ‘disengagement’ because those words evoke very clearly the movements that people make toward and away from their work, other people and the roles that they had.
+“I used ‘engagement’ and ‘disengagement’ because those words evoke very clearly the movements that people make toward and away from their work, other people and the roles they had.
 Engagement is a word that suggests betrothal — the decision to commit to a role, an identity and a relationship that offers fulfilment.”

-Signs of an Engaged Employee
+Signs of an engaged employee

 So what does an engaged employee look like?
 Below are a few signs: